jentery/engl429C/index.md

 ### Prompt A

-*Analysis*: This prompt emphasizes close reading, without much (if any) need to read beyond the novel you've selected as the primary source.
+*Analysis*: This prompt emphasizes close reading, without much (if any) need to read beyond the novel you've selected as your primary source.
 For it, you have three options: narrative, power, and language.
 Please choose one.

 Your response will constitute 25% of your final mark.
 We will use the [rubric](#rubric) and UVic's [official grading system](https://www.uvic.ca/calendar/undergrad/index.php#/policy/S1AAgoGuV?bc=true&bcCurrent=14%20-%20Grading&bcGroup=Undergraduate%20Academic%20Regulations&bcItemType=policies) to assess your response.